 TOPIC NATURE OF COMMENTS RESPONSES under the exemption during the lifetime of an issuer to a maximum of \$500,000.
 In other words, once the \$500,000 limit is reached, an issuer can no longer rely on the exemption.
 One commenter was of the view that safety measures should focus on the registration requirements, due diligence and experience within the financial industry rather than limiting the amount raised.
 Limit of \$1,500 per investor per distribution Five commenters thought the limit for a single investment is appropriate.
 Among these five commenters, one commenter believed that limiting the amount a retail investor can invest makes sense as it relates to this new asset category.
 Five commenters were of the view that the single investment limit should be higher: Three commenters suggested a \$2,500 investment limit.
 One commenter suggested a \$5,000 to \$10,000 investment limit.
 One commenter suggested a \$20,000 investment limit.
-One commenter suggested a \$20,000 investment limit. • We think that the \$1,500 investment limit is an adequate limit as it provides appropriate purchaser protection safeguard, particularly given the fact that there may be a great number of unsophisticated purchasers that will invest in start-ups and issuers at a very early stage of development.
+One commenter indicated that the relatively low limit will result in a heavy burden for the issuer concerning his relation with investors.
+One commenter suggested an investment limit of \$250 per distribution.
+We think that the \$1,500 investment limit is an adequate limit as it provides appropriate purchaser protection safeguard, particularly given the fact that there may be a great number of unsophisticated purchasers that will invest in start-ups and issuers at a very early stage of development.
 Absence of aggregate annual investment limit per investor Nine commenters thought there should be a limit on the aggregate annual investment: One commenter was of the view that it would be in line with the policy rationale underlying the Crowdfunding Exemption individual annual investment limits.
 One commenter stated that nothing in the proposed exemption would prevent an unsophisticated investor from investing all of their financial assets in a number of issuers through the start-up crowdfunding exemption.
 Others suggested specific limits: \$5,000 to \$10,000 \$20,000 Given the low investment limits of the start-up crowdfunding exemption, that the purchasers will be warned of the risk of the investment and will have to complete a risk acknowledgement form prior to investing, we do not think that an aggregate annual investment limit is necessary.
 The annual investment limit could be revisited in the future if it becomes an issue.